samliew/se-timeline/.github/ISSUE_TEMPLATE/bug_report.md

 ### To Reproduce

-Steps to reproduce the behavior:
+Steps to reproduce the behaviour:

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

-### Expected behavior
+### Expected behaviour

 A clear and concise description of what you expected to happen.